RealWeeks/learn-vue-todo/README.md

 Vue's reactivity will handle tracking which todo to alter for us, so no need for complex logic to pull out the correct `todo` from our `todos` array.

-Now on our page we can see the toggeling of the `completed` todo.
+Now on our page we can see the toggling of the `completed` todo.

 ## Adding more directives

 Now that we can toggle our `todos` lets add some more logic to our child component `<HelloWorld>` to make things look a bit better.

-We're going to use the vue class binding directive to add a stikethrough to our completed todos.
+We're going to use the vue class binding directive to add a strikethrough to our completed todos.

 In our child component `<li>` add the following inside the opening tag: